MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/logging-on-user-account-fails.md

 ## Symptoms

-When a user tries to log on to a computer by using a local computer account or a domain user account, the logon request may fail, and you receive the following error message:
+When a user tries to log on to a computer by using a local computer account or a domain user account, the logon request may fail.
+And you receive the following error message:

 > Logon Message: The system cannot log you on due to the following error: During a logon attempt, the user's security context accumulated too many security IDs.
 Please try again or consult your system administrator.